The Misfit’s Guide to Freelancing

 It all adds up doesn’t it and that’s just a quick list.
 We have different financial business burdens to consider and that’s before you factor in your skill and expertise.
 (So think on before you offer the cheapest price.)

 That brings me nicely to a thing called positioning.
 You can position your product or services based on these things:

-There’s also a thing called premier positioning — that means being the market leader of a product or service.
+There’s also a thing called premier positioning—which means being the market leader of a product or service.

-That sounds like something any SEO would do (I guess it depends if their audience are other SEOs or not).
-But my tone is unlike any SEO content writer you’re likely to come across.
+My tone is unlike any SEO content writer you’ll come across.
 I know this because when I google ‘SEO content writer’ (and also ‘content writer’) the results that land on the first page all sound the same: dull AF.
 So when I teach freelancers and business peeps how to SEO their words, I do so with LOLs.
 My approach to the subject is very different.
 And when I write for clients, I’m not just offering optimised content.
-I’m giving them quality writing that stimulates their audience — entertaining writing for search is my unique selling proposition (USP).
+I’m giving them quality writing that stimulates their audience—entertaining writing for search is my unique selling proposition (USP).

 Freelancers love to talk about niching.